Research Interests

 Material Performance and Performing Objects

-Read a draft of the paper, presented at the 2023 Theatre Symposium conference, here.
+Read a draft of Chelsea's Performance as Research (PaR) exploration of that question, presented at the 2023 Theatre Symposium conference, here.

 Colonial Singapore Theatre

-Chelsea did a deep dive into the life of Mrs. Deacle, supposedly the 'first professional actress in Singapore' that evolved into the (re)discovery of the Gentlemen Amateurs, and how they brought English-language theatre to the Singapore Settlement in the summer of 1844.
+Chelsea's research led to the (re)discovery of the Gentlemen Amateurs and how they brought English-language theatre to the Singapore Settlement in the summer of 1844.

 Read a draft of the paper, presented at the 2022 Association for Asian Performance (AAP) conference, here.